 Will Mackenzie Edwards And Maci Bookout Ever Get Along?
-Mackenzie Says ‘Maybe’ Per ‘The Ashley’
+Mackenzie Says ‘Maybe,’ Per ‘The Ashley’

 Mackenzie Edwards and Maci Bookout may have done a family photo shoot together, but that doesn’t mean they are super close friends.
-According to a new report from The Ashley’s Reality Roundup, Mackenzie recently did an Instagram Live question and answer session where she was asked if she and Maci will ever get along and the answer that she gave may surprise fans!
+According to a new report from The Ashley’s Reality Roundup, Mackenzie recently did an Instagram Live question-and-answer session where she was asked if she and Maci will ever get along and the answer she gave may surprise fans!

 According to the report, when asked if she will ever get along with Maci, Mackenzie replied, “Maybe, miracles happen every day.”